 Discover Galapagos

-Each day, guests disembark for guided excursions led by certified naturalists trained by the Galápagos National Park.
-These outings may include snorkeling with penguins and sea lions, hiking over volcanic terrain, or birdwatching in lush highlands.
-Because of the small group size, there is more interaction with guides and greater opportunity for wildlife observation.
+Each day you go ashore for guided outings led by certified naturalists trained by the Galapagos National Park, the agency that manages the islands.
+A typical outing might mean snorkeling with penguins and sea lions, hiking volcanic terrain, or birdwatching in the lush highlands.
+Because the group is small, you get more time with your guide and a better chance to watch wildlife without a crowd.

-The Galápagos Islands are a year-round destination, but the best time to visit depends on your interests and the type of wildlife or weather you prefer.
+The Galapagos Islands are a year-round destination, so the best time to visit depends on the wildlife and the weather you want.

 Travel guides